Click the search icon or press enter to search

 My outreach education covers amateurs, professionals, and anything in between; my passion for sharing the joy and creativity of movement has made it possible to tailor activities to suit all participants.

-I retired from performing in 2021, which initiated a desire to use my skills in other areas of dance to help others realise and achieve their full potential in the creative world.
+In 2021, I stepped away from performing, which initiated a desire to use my skills in other areas of dance to help others realise and achieve their full potential in the creative world.
 I am undertaking a BA Honors study in Art and Culture Management in HUMAK University of Applied Sciences, which is due to be completed in June 2026.

 Katie Byford